jstyle5/Jaewhee-Test-Docs/index.md

 # Introduction
 {: .no_toc }
 The goal of this document is to provide useful tips to users getting started with the KakaoTalk.
-In this document, we will explain the most three popular features of the KakaoTalk with sub-tasks.
+In this document, we will introduce the most three popular features of the KakaoTalk with sub-tasks.
+(Profile, Voice / Video Call, and Calendar)

 **KakaoTalk** is a free mobile instant messaging application for smartphones with free text and free call features, operated by Kakao Corporation.